Unit1208/KudoMan/README.md

 # KudoMan
 [GPL-3.0-or-later](LICENSE)
-KudoMan is a script designed to fetch, log, and visualize Kudos from the [Stable Horde API](https://aihorde.net/).
+KudoMan is a script designed to fetch, log, and visualize Kudos from the [Stable Horde API](https://aihorde.net/) over time.

 > [!WARNING]